captainzero93/load-extracted-unet-automatic1111/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+Feel free to check the issues page or submit a PR.

 ## License